machix/CapstoneProject/FinalTechnicalReport.md

 While R-Tree implementations often have a higher maximum throughput, heavy update activity of the geospatial data decreases the performance of the R-Tree implementations, but heavy updating of the Quad Tree will have no impact on performance [7].

-A microservice architecture is an architecture style that is a structured a collection of loosely coupled services that generally implement some type of business capabilities [6].
  This project is intended to provide a microservice that allows a client to query the service and determine if a point is contained within a polygon or geofence.
+This microservice is one service in part of a [microservice architecture](http://microservices.io/patterns/microservices.html).
+A microservice architecture is an architecture style that is a structured collection of loosely coupled services that generally implement some type of business capabilities [6].
 The microservice architecture would handle all server-side components of an augmented reality based marketing application.
+Benefits of this architecture style allows for scalability, flexibility, and portability[4].

 ### Objectives